fkie-cad/Logprep/README.md

 Every contribution is highly appreciated.
 If you have ideas or improvements feel free to create a fork and open a pull requests.
 Issues and engagement in open discussions are also welcome.

-## License

-Logprep is distributed under the LGPL-2.1 License.
-See LICENSE file for more information.